gbrrestoration/rrap-mds-knowledge-hub/information-system/data-store/automated-access.md

 The `get_offline_code.py` script can be used to generate your key.

-Setup a python virtual environment and install depedencies, on a linux like environment this can be achieved using:
+Setup a python virtual environment and install dependencies, on a linux like environment this can be achieved using:

 ```bash
 python3.10 -m venv .venv